tsackton/taelgarverse/docs/campaigns/dunmari-frontier/party-treasure.md

 - Three well-made hats (Wellby, Grimbaskal's Hoard).
 Halfling make, in surprisingly good shape and expertly tailored (10 - 60 gp each).
 - A set of wind chimes (10 - 25 gp).
 Taken from Grimbaskal's Hoard.
 ## Other Rewards
+- A meta-resource from speaking with [Arheste](<../../people/elves/arheste.md>): 5 times during the course of the campaign, you can get retroactive advice from Arheste on how she would have approached a challenge having to deal with Apollyon, his artifacts of power, Rai's hand, or related topics.
+Currently
 - The party is always welcome in [Karawa](<../../gazetteer/greater-dunmar/realms/dunmar/eastern-dunmar/karawa.md>) and will always have food and shelter while they are in town.
 - A letter of introduction to [Kaleha](<../../people/dunmari/kaleha.md>), high priest of the temple in Tokra, an important administrator in the civil government, from [Candrosa](<../../people/dunmari/candrosa.md>).
 - A letter of introduction from [Kaleha](<../../people/dunmari/kaleha.md>), high priest of the [Tokra](<../../gazetteer/greater-dunmar/realms/dunmar/central-dunmar/tokra/tokra.md>) monastery, vouching for our good character.